-What happens if you apply after the deadline (out of time and late applications)
+What happens if you apply after the deadline (out of time and late applications)?

-To be treated as on time your completed application must be submitted by the national application deadline of 15 January 2025.
+To be treated as on time your completed application must be submitted by the national application deadline of 31 October 2024.
 Applying after the deadline can seriously impact on the likelihood of a place being available at your preferred school.

-On time applications close at 23:59 on 15 January 2025.
+On time applications close at 23:59 on 31 October 2024.
 If you need to apply after this date please apply using the Parent Portal, details of which can be found on the admissions pages of the WSCC website.
 Free internet access is available at West Sussex County Council libraries.
-If you cannot access the internet please telephone 03330 142 903 to request a paper form and return it to your local West Sussex primary school to forward onto admissions.
+If you cannot access the internet please telephone 03330 142 903 to request a paper form.